 Financial assets at amortised cost are subsequently measured using the effective interest rate (EIR) method and are subject to impairment.
 Gains and losses are recognised in profit or loss when the asset is derecognised, modified or impaired.
 This category is relevant to the Company.
-The Company's financial assets at amortised cost includes cash and cash equivalents and other receivables.
+The Company's financial assets at amortised cost includes cash and cash equivalents, trade and other receivables and long term deposits.